-- Upon successful completion of the Patient Engagement participant will earn 5.5 Social Work CE contact hours. - Michigan Institute for Care Management and Transformation is an approved provider with the Michigan Social Work Continuing Education Collaborative.
+- Upon successful completion of the Patient Engagement participant will earn 5.5 Social Work CE contact hours. - This course is approved by the NASW-Michigan CE Approving Body.
+Michigan Institute for Care Management and Transformation is an approved provider with the Michigan Social Work Continuing Education Collaborative.
 Approved provider Number: MICEC 110216.